imagineeeinc/DOOM/docs/README.md

 - your system default emoji picker won't work due to certain problems with xterm js
 - some times using emojis in when typing will show as unknown charecter, but work when printed by the shell; this might be due to node-pty, cmd on windows or xter js.
 - emojis taking up space of two, this is a known problem in xterm js, so we have to wait until they fix it.

+## Transparent Windows
+DOOM supports transparent windows under the hood, by setting the `--background` to a transparent colour and setting the blur value to either 'acrylic'/ 'blurbehind'/ 'transperent'.

+__Known Problems__
+- the window dosn't snap to sides on windows 10, this is due windows disabling aero snap on transparent windows (read more [here](https://github.com/AryToNeX/Glasstron/issues/172#issuecomment-907348311))